stoyicker/test-accessors/README.md

 methods generated due to this annotation occurrence (unless overriden by testaccessors.defaultSupportRestrictTo, see below).
 ### Processor level
-* testaccessors.requiredPatternInClasspath -> Allows you to specify a regex that artifact names in the corresponding classpath will be checked against every time a generated method runs.
-This allows you to ensure that generated methods are not used where they should not (such as outside of tests) by causing an unchecked exception to be thrown at runtime if the regex does not match at all.
-If unspecified or invalid, it becomes a regex that matches both TestNG and JUnit.
+* testaccessors.requiredClasses -> Allows you to specify a list of comma-separated class names that will be 'pinged' every time a generated method runs, triggering an exception if none of them are found.
+This allows you to ensure that generated methods are not used where they should not (such as outside of tests) by passing in classes that are specific to test artifacts.
+If unspecified, it becomes a list of junit.runner.BaseTestRunner (for JUnit 4), org.junit.jupiter.api.Test (for JUnit 5) and org.testng.TestNG (for TestNG).
 * testaccessors.defaultAndroidXRestrictTo -> Allows you to specify a default
 androidx.annotation.RestrictTo scope that will cause all occurrences of RequiresAccessors to change their default value for androidXRestrictTo to an instance of RestrictTo with that scope.
 Must be a